Session

 @SerialName(value = "last_active_organization_id")

-val lastActiveOrganizationId: String? = null
+val lastActiveOrganizationId: String?

 Link copied to clipboard